+Re-engaging independent talent can save your business both time and money.
 When independent professionals are satisfied with their client relationship, they are more likely to return to that same client for future work.
-Re-engaging with independents can save your business both time and money.
-For organizations that are engaging independent professional talent, re-engagement should be an important priority.
-For companies that are just beginning to work with independent talent, re-engagement should be a part of the conversation when building a centralized engagement program.
+If independent professionals are already a part of your company’s workforce, re-engagement should be top of mind.
+If your organization is just beginning to work with independent talent, re-engagement should be a part of the conversation when building a centralized engagement program.

-After going through the process of finding the right independent professional that fits your company’s needs, it is worthwhile to maintain a good relationship so you can easily engage that talent in the future.
-Independents who are already familiar with the processes and culture of your company will be much easier to bring on board and match with project needs.
+After going through the process of finding the right independent professional who matches your company’s needs, it is worthwhile to maintain a good relationship with that person so you can easily engage them for future needs.
+Independents who are already familiar with the processes and culture of your company will be much easier to bring on board and match with new projects.
 Here are four benefits of re-engagement to consider when building your independent contractor engagement program.

 Independent professionals build their careers around their expertise and can be found in virtually every sector of the economy from IT, marketing, and healthcare to education and creative services.
 When initially engaging an independent contractor, it is of course important to check references and review past work, but until you have actually worked with that person, it can be hard to anticipate the end product they will produce for your company.

-When you find an independent contractor who produces quality work and is a true expert in their industry, re-engaging that person can help enterprise managers save a significant amount of time spent searching for and engaging another independent professional with similar expertise.
+When you find an independent who produces quality work and is a true expert in what they do, re-engaging that person can help enterprise managers save a significant amount of time spent searching for and engaging another independent professional with similar expertise.